 Nordic Walking Footwear

-Nordic walking doesn't require a specialized shoe silhouette like marathon or trail running, but when pacing through your poled jaunts, it helps to have some comfort underfoot.
+Nordic walking doesn't require a specialized shoe silhouette like marathon or trail running, per se, but when pacing through your poled jaunts, it helps to have some comfort underfoot.
 For these reasons, it's helpful to look for running shoes that have a solid base of cushioning, as well as a rocker-style midfoot.
-Additionally, make sure to take into account your normal terrain.
+There are even walking-specific silhouettes that allow you to fully accentuate your normal walking gait to its max potential.
+Finally, make sure to take into account your normal terrain.
 While road running shoes can be great for concrete, they might leave you slipping and sliding on packed trails.